Fort Drum track memorialized for legendary coach, 10th Mountain veteran

-The track and field outside Magrath Sports Complex is known as Bowerman Field, following a memorialization ceremony Aug.
-29 that honored William “Bill” Bowerman – the celebrated coach, mentor, innovator and leader, who also served in the 10th Mountain Division during World War II.
+FORT DRUM, N.Y.
+(Aug.
+29, 2022) -- The track and field outside Magrath Sports Complex is known today as Bowerman Field, following a memorialization ceremony that honored William “Bill” Bowerman – the celebrated coach, mentor, innovator and leader, who also served in the 10th Mountain Division during World War II.

+“Today we get the opportunity to celebrate William J. Bowerman, a man who fought in some of the most physically demanding terrain of the second World War, then came home to teach that same physical mental toughness to thousands of student-athletes and designed the shoes and athletic gear to allow them to do it,” said Brig.
+Gen. Jason Curl, 10th Mountain Division (LI) deputy commander for operations.
+“It is such an honor to have the 10th Mountain Division’s track complex named after a man like Bill Bowerman.”

+Bowerman is best known as the University of Oregon and Olympic track coach who trained record-breaking teams and athletes and as the Nike co-founder who innovated athletic footwear for generations.

 |Date Taken: